How Does Google Analytics 4 Improve Data Privacy? - GDPR Compliance

 There is also an offer in Google Analytics 4 for businesses to access compliance documentation and resources to navigate the intricacies of GDPR.
 These resources allow organizations to understand how GA4 aligns with privacy regulations and help implement best privacy practices.

-Businesses can use these materials to ensure that their use of GA4 is in accordance with legal requirements and industry standards.
+Businesses can use these materials to ensure that their use of GA4 is under legal requirements and industry standards.

 Documentation for Accountability